Martletwy: History

 According to Lewis, the population of the parish in 1833 was 725.
 He described the area as good arable and pasture land, which was enclosed, and considerable supplies of coal and culm on the estate of Sir John Owen, which was shipped from a specially-constructed quay at Landshipping on the Eastern Cleddau.

 Historic building

 Blackpool Mill is a Grade II-listed disused mill dating to 1813 which is intact and contains working machinery.
 It was operational until the Second World War and in 2017 plans for its development as a heritage attraction were being considered.

 Martletwy parish

-The parish church is dedicated to St Marcellus and is in the diocese of St David's.
+The parish church is dedicated to St Marcellus and is in the diocese of St Davids.
 There are Baptist, Methodist and Independent chapels.

 Martletwy Community

 Martletwy consists of the following villages: Martletwy, Coedcanlas, Minwear, Newton North, Landshipping and Lawrenny.

 Governance

 A Martletwy electoral ward exists, though this ward stretches beyond the confines of Martletwy community, covering the neighbouring Llawhaden and Uzmaston, Boulston and Slebech.
 It had a total population at the 2011 Census of 1,970.